liefery-it-legacy/it-career-ladder/README.md

 ### 4. Promotions
 * When your team-lead thinks you have reached the next level they make a case for it with the other team leads
-* Simon suggests a promotion to the management team
+* Christian suggests a promotion to the management team

 ## Working students